History of Jiangxi: Imperial China

 The unification of China by the Qin dynasty saw the incorporation of Jiangxi into the Qin empire.
 The First Emperor of Qin established seven counties in Jiangxi, all of them administered from the commandery seat of Jiujiang, located north of the Yangzi in modern Anhui.
 All of the commandery seats were located along the Gan River system.
 Most were no more than a day or two separated and protected one of the Qin routes to the newly incorporated territories further south in Nanhai (modern Guangzhou).
 Military settlements were known to have existed at least two of the counties.
 The Qin colonisation formed the earliest settlement structure in Jiangxi and which for the most part, has survived to the present day.

 The commandery of Yuzhang (豫章) was established in northern Jiangxi at the beginning of the Han dynasty, possibly before the death of Xiang Yu in 202 BC.
 In 201, eight commanderies were added to the original seven of Qin, and three more were established in later years.
-Throughout most the Han the commandery's eighteen counties covered most of the modern province of Jiangxi.
+For most of the Han era the commandery's eighteen counties covered most of the modern province of Jiangxi.
 The county seats of Nanchang, Gan, Yudu, Luling among others are located directly on modern municipalities.
 Others counties, however, have been moved and abolished in later centuries.

 In 291 AD, during the Western Jin dynasty, Jiangxi became its own zhou called Jiangzhou (江州).
 During the Northern and Southern dynasties, Jiangxi was under the control of the southern dynasties, and the number of zhou slowly grew.